demarchisd/stacked-gantt/README.md

 ## Documentation
 ### Options
-The options are separated in four main properties:
+The options are separated in five main properties:

  - [`data`](#data): is an array that contains the data for each row of the chart;
- - [`generalMarkers`](#generalmarkers): is also an array, but contains data for the markers that crosses all rows in the chart (optional);
+ - [`generalMarkers`](#generalmarkers): is an array that the contains data for the markers that crosses all rows in the chart (optional);
+ - [`generalHighlights`](#generalhighlights): is an array that contains the data for highlighting periods, crossing all rows in the chart (optional);
  - [`style`](#style): is an object that defines some custom style properties (optional);
  - [`events`](#events): is an object that contains callbacks for some events (optional).